EPIC-guide/epic-guide.github.io/_middle/vacations.md

 As an EPFL employee, you are entitled to five weeks of paid personal leave every calendar year, and an additional week if you are under 20 or over 50.
-You must take two consecutive weeks of leave every year, and you must use up all five weeks in each calendar year as far as possible, and EPFL HR really does not want you to carry vacation days over year to year.
+You must take two consecutive weeks of leave every year, you must use up all five weeks in each calendar year as far as possible, and EPFL HR really does not want you to carry vacation days over year to year.